Get App

 AstrologyEnglishFestivals

-Rama Ekadashi 2024: Rituals, Significance And Puja Muhurat
+Rama Ekadashi 2026: Fast, Significance And Puja Muhurat

 What is Rama Ekadashi?

-Rama Ekadashi is a special observance during which devotees worship Lord Vishnu and his wife, Goddess Lakshmi.
-Worshipping the Goddess of fortune and wealth can be highly beneficial, as this Ekadashi falls four days before Diwali.
-On Ekadashi, devotees worship Lord Vishnu in his different avatars, and on this day, they worship his 8th avatar, Lord Krishna, in the form of Damodara.
+Rama Ekadashi 2026 is a special observance during which devotees worship Goddess Lakshmi alongside Lord Vishnu as a couple.
+Worshipping this Goddess of fortune and wealth can be highly beneficial, as this Ekadashi falls four days before Diwali.

-Moreover, the word “Damodara” is the alternative name for Lord Krishna.
-It is taken from two different Sanskrit words: Dam, which means Cord, and Udhar, which means belly.
-Krishna’s mother, Yashoda, often refers to him as Damodara because she tied him around her waist when he was a baby to keep checking on him, as he was very naughty.
+Krishna’s mother, Yashoda, often refers to him as Damodara because she tied him around her waist as a baby to keep checking on him, as he was very naughty.

-Furthermore, many believe that fast observation, worshipping the deities, and following its rituals are equivalent to conducting 1000 Ashwamedha Yajnas and 100 Rajasuya Yajnas.
-These yajnas are considered the most powerful according to the significance of Rama Ekadashi.
+Furthermore, fast observation, worshipping the deities, and following their rituals are equivalent to performing 1000 Ashwamedha Yajnas and 100 Rajasuya Yajnas.
+These yajnas are the most powerful, given the significance of Rama Ekadashi.

 Rama Ekadashi Vrat Katha: Ancient Story Tale

-Moreover, this made Chandrabagha trapped in a tough situation where she couldn’t deny her father’s order.
-On the other hand, she knew her husband was weak and would not be able to fast for so long.
-Therefore, Chandrabagha gives her husband the option to go to another kingdom and return only after the Ekadashi.
+This trapped Chandrabagha in a tough situation.
+She couldn’t deny her father’s order, but she knew her husband was weak and would not be able to fast for so long.
+Therefore, Chandrabagha allowed her husband to go to another kingdom and return only after the Ekadashi.

 Prince Shobana’s Decision to Observe the Fast

-Also Read: What is Shravana Putrada Ekadashi?
-Know the Vrat Katha
+Also Read: When is Shravana Putrada Ekadashi 2026?

-Rituals and Vrat Vidhi of Rama Ekadashi 2024
+Rituals / Vrat Vidhi of Rama Ekadashi 2026

-The Rama Ekadashi has some specific rituals to follow to get the benefits and blessings of dieties.
+The Rama Ekadashi has some specific rituals to follow to get the benefits and blessings of the deities.

-• Devotees observing the fast must remember that the fast and rituals start from Dashami, one day before the actual Ekadashi.
+6. For people observing vrat, the fast and rituals start from Dashami, one day before the actual Ekadashi.

-• The end of the fast, Parana, occurs on the dwadashi tithi.
+7. The breaking of the fast, Parana, occurs on the dwadashi tithi.
 Devotees should break the fast by eating the bhog and the proper satvik meal.

-• On the day of Ekadashi, one should avoid sleeping the entire night.
-Devotees should dedicate the day to bhajans and kirtans and reading the verses of the Bhagwad Gita.
+9. One should also avoid sleeping the entire night.
+Instead, they should dedicate the night to singing bhajans and kirtans and reading the verses of the Bhagwad Gita.

 1. Who is worshipped on the day of Rama Ekadashi?